taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Organizations_in_Taikun.md

 ## **Delete an Organization**

-Follow these steps to delete an organization from your Taikun account:
+Follow these steps to delete an organization from your Taikun CloudWorks account:

 1. Open the **Organizations** section in the left-hand navigation panel.
 2. Find the organization you want to delete and click the **Delete Organization** button.